Training & Events My Bookings My Learning Portal

 The course will cover the following:

-C2k - Summer Series Results Import and Reporting
+C2k - SMS Exams Summer Results Import and Reporting

-C2k - SIMS End of Year Online Overview (Post Primary)
+C2k - SMS End of Year Online Overview (Post Primary)

 C2k are offering an online session to outline the End of Year Procedures carried out in SIMS.